 Model Description

 This section provides a brief overview of the models used in the backend of the tool.
 Each model is designed to address specific tasks related to cluster identification, demand estimation, spatial grid planning, and the optimal sizing of the electricity system.
-Together, these models contribute to a comprehensive analysis framework, supporting the planning and optimization of off-grid energy systems.
+Together, these models contribute to a comprehensive analysis framework supporting the planning and optimization of off-grid energy systems in rural Mozambique.
 Below is a description of each model and its specific functionality.

 Methodology for Clustering Building Centroids to Identify Potential Mini-Grid Sites